-Each of the instruments evaluated for this study was considered on the basis of the following criteria: 1) the instrument had already existed and been used in previous research, preferably within the field of veterinary medicine; 2) the instrument had acceptable reliability and validity; 3) the instrument was brief, with as few items as possible; 4) The instrument could be used without copyright conflict;
+Each of the instruments evaluated for this study was considered on the basis of the following criteria: 1) the instrument had already been used in previous research, preferably within the field of veterinary medicine; 2) had acceptable reliability and validity; 3) was brief, with as few items as possible; and 4) could be used without copyright conflict.

-The survey was designed to collect background and demographic data of the study sample, together with data probing into different domains that concern veterinary students: empathy with animals, knowledge and attitudes towards agricultural animals' welfare, students’ psychological well-being and ethical dilemmas that the students have encountered during their studies.
+The survey was designed to collect background and demographic data of the study population, together with data probing different domains that concern veterinary students, including empathy for animals; knowledge and attitudes toward the welfare of agricultural animals; the psychological well-being of students; and ethical dilemmas that the students have encountered during their studies.
 Therefore, the survey included several parts evaluating the following domains:

 I. Demographic and background characteristics

-This part of the survey was comprised of 21 demographic questions, some of which were asked only in the first semester of the first year, constituting as such the baseline information for this study.
-Other demographic questions were asked repeatedly in all four research time-points in order to follow potential changes in responses over time.
-The questions chosen aimed to address possible and relevant correlations between demographic background and attitudes towards animals, already reported in human-animal relationship literature (Serpell, 2005).
+This part of the survey comprised 21 demographic questions, some of which were asked only during the first semester of the first year, and thus, constituting the baseline information for the study.
+Other demographic questions were asked repeatedly at all four time points to follow potential changes in responses over time.
+The questions chosen aimed to address any possible and relevant correlations between demographic background and attitudes toward animals already reported in the literature regarding the human-animal relationship (Serpell, 2005).

-Questions consisted of five last ID digits for future tracking of students, year of birth, gender, current year in training, prior education attained, relationship status, residence in childhood (rural vs. non-rural background), level of religiosity, political ideology, having pets in childhood and as a veterinary student, species of pets held in childhood and today, subjective importance of having a pet in childhood, reasons for choosing a veterinary career, influences on the decision to pursuit a veterinary career, future animal practice plans (e.g. small animals, farm animals), current diet and self-assessed level of empathy towards people and animals.
-This part also included questions tapping into a variety of ethical dilemmas that vet students may encounter during their studies.
+Questions requested the following information: the last five digits of the student’s identification number for future tracking; year of birth; gender; current year in training; prior education attained; relationship status; residence during childhood (rural vs. non-rural background); level of religiosity; political ideology; pet ownership during childhood and while a veterinary student; species of pets owned during childhood and during the study; subjective importance of pet ownership during childhood; reasons for choosing a veterinary career; influences on the decision to pursue a veterinary career; future animal practice plans (e.g., small animals or farm animals); current diet; and self-assessed level of empathy toward people and animals.
+This part also included questions tapping into a variety of ethical dilemmas that veterinary students may encounter during their studies.
 (See full details in Appendix A, pp. ).

 II.
-Empathy with animals
+Empathy for animals

-‘The Animal Empathy Scale’ (Paul, 2000) was used in the pioneering study of Paul and Podberseck (2000), measuring veterinary students’ attitudes towards farm animal welfare in the UK.
-This 28-item scale was developed by Paul (2000) after Merhabian & Epstein (1972) as ‘survey measure of emotional empathy’ and is used in the current study to assess Israeli veterinary students' empathy with animals.
+The Animal Empathy Scale (Paul, 2000) was used in the pioneering study of Paul and Podberscek (2000), measuring veterinary students’ attitudes toward farm animal welfare in the UK.
+This 28-item scale was developed by Paul (2000) after Mehrabian and Epstein’s (1972) ‘survey measure of emotional empathy’ and was used in the current study to assess Israeli veterinary students’ empathy for animals.

-The scale consists of 28 statements expressing empathetic sentiments towards animals in varying degrees.
-The students were required to respond to each statement in terms of a seven-point Likert- type scale, ranging from 'Agree very strongly' (maximum 7) to 'Disagree very strongly' (minimum 1).
+The scale consists of 28 statements expressing empathetic sentiments toward animals in varying degrees.
+The students were required to respond to each statement in terms of a seven-point Likert- type scale, ranging from “Agree very strongly” (maximum 7) to “Disagree very strongly” (minimum 1).
 The total Animal Empathy Scale score was calculated as the sum of the 28 responses, with a higher score indicating enhanced empathy.
 (See full details in Appendix A, p. ).

 III.
-Knowledge and attitudes toward agricultural animals’ Welfare
+Knowledge and attitudes regarding the welfare of agricultural animals

-This part consisted, with permission from the authors, of parts from relevant surveys developed by Heleski (2004) and Paul & Podbeseck (2000).
-These surveys were composed to evaluate attitudes toward agricultural animals’ welfare, including those of veterinary students.
-The total number of questions in this part is 47, distributed as follows (See full details in Appendix A, p. ):
+This part consisted, with permission from the authors, of parts from relevant surveys developed by Heleski et al. (2004) and Paul and Podberscek (2000).
+These surveys were designed to evaluate attitudes, including those of veterinary students, toward the welfare of agricultural animals.
+The total number of questions in this part was 47, distributed as follows (See full details in Appendix A, p. ):

-Six questions pertained to whether respondents felt the predominant methods currently used to produce animal products provide an appropriate level of animal welfare in the beef, dairy, layer chicken, meat bird, sheep, and swine industries.
+Six questions pertained to whether respondents felt the predominant methods currently used to produce animal products, provide an appropriate level of animal welfare in the beef, dairy, layer chicken, meat bird, sheep, and swine industries.